Elsword016/Swc-plugins-for-Imaris-10/Readme.md

 ## Installation

-Placed in the folder with the `ImarisLib` library folders and then run it from the Imaris window and follows the prompts on the GUI.
+Placed in the folder with the `ImarisLib` library folders and then run it from the Imaris window and follow the prompts on the GUI.